mzanchetta-MIDS/Empowering-Users-in-RecSys-Dev/README.md

 1. When a user first opens the app, they'll be prompted to complete a short onboarding process
 2. They provide information about reading preferences, favorite authors, genres, and additional context.
 3. Once complete, a user receives personalized book recommendations.
-Right now, these are hard-coded, but we will integrate the two-tower model and LLM to get recs.
 4. Users interact with recommendations by saving, rating, or marking them as "not interested"
-5. Every time the user profile changes in any way due to user feedback, the API receives the updated JSON.
+5. Every time the user generates a new batch of recommendations, their updated user profile information is sent to the recommendation model, and an explainable recommendation is received in return.

 ## Development Notes